Poland

 • 5.8% - Superbet

 The gambling market in Poland is one of the most strictly regulated in Eastern Europe.
-Legislation is based on strict controls and clear rules.
+The legislation is based on strict control and clear rules.

-The main regulatory decree is the Polish Gambling Act of 2009 Licensing Authority (Main Regulator) - Ministry of Finance Regulation applies to all types of gambling.
+The main regulatory decree is the Polish Gambling Act of 2009.
+The licensing authority (main regulator) is the Ministry of Finance.
+The regulation applies to all types of gambling.

-National Tax Administration Act - defines the rules for conducting inspections;
+National Tax Administration Act - defines the rules for conducting audits;

-The Gambling Act establishes a state monopoly on online gambling, except for advertising lotteries and betting, in fact, these are the only permitted types of online gambling in Poland.
+The Gambling Act establishes a state monopoly over online gambling, with the exception of promotional lotteries and betting.
+In fact, these are the only authorized types of online gambling in Poland.

-Online Casinos and Lotteries - Exclusively State-controlled - Totalizator Sportowy
+Online casinos and lotteries - exclusively under state control - Totalizator Sportowy

 Private operators can only obtain licenses for sports betting, poker tournaments and land-based casinos

-Measures have been introduced to combat illegal operators: blocking of sites, bans on payments, blacklists
+Measures have been introduced to combat illegal operators: site blocking, payment bans, blacklists

-The state monopoly applies to «numerical» games, cash lotteries, telebingos and slot machines outside casinos The only acceptable forms of betting are at fixed reception points and via the Internet.
+The state monopoly extends to «numerical» games, cash lotteries, televised bingo and slot machines outside casinos.
+The only permissible forms of betting are at fixed points of entry and via the Internet.

-The gambling market in Poland continues to develop despite strict rules.
-A key trend is the growing number of online players.
-This is facilitated by the constant improvement of the Internet infrastructure and the increased availability of mobile devices.
+The gambling market in Poland continues to develop despite strict regulations.
+The key trend is the growing number of online players.
+This is facilitated by the continuous improvement of the internet infrastructure and the increasing availability of mobile devices.

 Risk level